 - To set the locale of the installation, the server installation script uses the locale of the shell it is run from.

 - During installation, the BMC Remedy AR System installer sets up the arsystem script with the correct values for the

 LANGvariable.
 The arsystem script launches armonitor, which launches the programs mentioned in the armonitor.conf file; each of these programs inherits the environment variables established in the arsystem script.

-(Oracle only) If you are installing an Oracle Unicode BMC Remedy AR System on a Microsoft Windows operating system, set the value of the
+If you are installing an Oracle Unicode BMC Remedy AR System on a Microsoft Windows operating system, set the value of the NLS_LANG in environment variables.

 Oracle defines the